SkinnyDevi/MU-VR-Experience/README.md

 To install be sure to run previously the attached ```database-setup.sql``` file, as well as run ```npm install``` when cloning the project to install the required libraries.

 ## Frontend
 This project uses free SNAPS Prototyping Assets from Unity Asset store, as well as the [SNAPS Tool](https://assetstore.unity.com/packages/tools/integration/asset-swap-tool-151202?aid=1101lPGj&utm_campaign=unity_affiliate&utm_medium=affiliate&utm_source=partnerize-linkmaker), ProBuilder and ProGrids plugins.
+The project also uses TextMesh Pro, make sure to previously import it if you haven't.

 To avoid uploading unused Prefabs, only the Materials folder is uploaded to provide the changed materials for the Prefabs, which can be obtained in the Unity Asset Store:
 [Office Prototype](https://assetstore.unity.com/packages/3d/environments/snaps-prototype-office-137490)